xtendui/xtendui/SETUP.md

 If you need to do a **fast installation** of css and js use [xtendui CDN](https://unpkg.com/xtendui@beta/), the css and js are inside the `dist/` folder.

-The CDN `dist/` files are large because they include tailwindcss and all components / addons, **it's not representative of the sizes** you see when including Xtend UI as part of your build process.
+The CDN `dist/` files are large because they include tailwindcss and all components, **it's not representative of the sizes** you see when including Xtend UI as part of your build process.

 Please note that many of the features that make Xtend UI great **are not available without incorporating Xtend UI into your build process**.